Hypertrophy Blueprint

-Hypertrophy just means muscle growth.
+Hypertrophy simply means muscle growth.

 If you're serious about building muscle, your training program needs to be set up specifically for hypertrophy.
 Following these science-backed guidelines is the key to maximizing your gains efficiently and safely.